Fishing Charters on Siesta Key with Capt Jim Klopfer

 Snook fishing is usually very good in the fall as well.
 Fish have moved off of the beaches and passes and into the backwater areas on the east side of Siesta Key.
 This area of Little Sarasota Bay and Roberts Bay is prime snook and redfish habitat.
 Mangrove shorelines and oyster bars are plentiful.
 The key is finding spots with a little bit of water depth, between 2 feet and 4 feet deep.
 Anglers chumming with larger live baits or working the shorelines and casting lures will do well.

 Fall action in the inshore Gulf of Mexico is often times better than spring.
 The main reason for this is that the weather patterns are more stable.
 This results in optimum conditions being present on more days.
 Days of high pressure will result in Northeast winds which will have the waters close to shore, in clear.
 False albacore in particular are more plentiful in the fall.
+Spanish mackerel will usually be found in good numbers and are less finicky than the false albacore.
+Larger king mackerel can be found close to shore on some days and are most often caught by trolling spoons, plugs, and live bait.

 One one enjoyable aspect of taking out fishing charters on Siesta Key is the variety of fishing techniques that are used.
 Anglers seeking action and variety will do well to drift the deep grass flats in Sarasota Bay.
 Big Sarasota pass offers clients to chance to vertically jig for pompano, ladyfish, and other species.
 Bottom fishing with live shrimp around structure such as rocks, bridges, and docks produces sheepshead, mangrove snapper, grouper, drum, snook, redfish, and flounder.
 Experienced anglers working the shallow water oyster bars and shorelines may catch a trophy snook, redfish, or Jack.
 Fishing the inshore Gulf of Mexico can be fantastic when conditions are right.

-Fishing the Siesta Key Deep grass on charters
+Fishing the deep grass on charters

 Drifting the deep grass flats in Sarasota Bay is a very productive technique.
 These are fairly large expanses of submerged vegetation and water between 5 feet deep and 10 feet deep.
 Bait fish, shrimp, and other crustaceans seek refuge in the grass.
 This in turn attracts game fish.
 The grass provides cover and ambush points for them as well.
 Speckled trout, bluefish, Spanish mackerel, pompano, snapper, grouper, ladyfish, sharks, cobia, catfish, and more are taken on the deep grass flats near Siesta Key.